hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

             # She now sees a couple of hyperlink that says "Polls"
             polls_links = self.browser.find_elements_by_link_text('Polls')
             self.assertEquals(len(polls_links), 2)

+            # TODO: Gertrude uses the admin site to create a new Poll
+            self.fail('todo: finish tests')

 We're using a couple of new test methods here...